SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Structures.rst

 Accessing Properties
 --------------------

-You can access the the properties of a structure instance using :newTerm:`dot syntax`.
+You can access the properties of a structure instance using :newTerm:`dot syntax`.

 In dot syntax, you write the instance name